Candy Manufacturers NAICS 311340, 311351, 311352

 Recent Developments

-- Producer prices for chocolate and confectionery manufacturers rose 14.7% in June compared to a year ago, after spiking 23% in the previous June-versus-June annual comparison, according to the latest US Bureau of Labor Statistics data.
-Industry producer prices are at record high levels driven by rising input costs – notably cocoa for chocolate confections.
-Employment by chocolate and confectionery manufacturers shrank 12.4% year over year in May, while the average wage at food manufacturers rose 3.4% over the same period to $23.99 per hour, BLS data show.
+• Producer prices for chocolate and confectionery manufacturers fell 3.7% in April compared to a year ago, after climbing 17.8% in the previous April-versus-April annual comparison, according to the latest US Bureau of Labor Statistics data.
+Industry producer prices have retreated from last fall’s record high levels driven by soaring input costs, most notably cocoa for chocolate confections.
+At retail, candy and gum prices rose 7.6% year over year in April but fell 1.9% versus March, according to the Labor Department’s April 2026 Consumer Price Index.
+Employment by the industry shrank 9.2% YoY in March, while the average wage at food manufacturers rose 1.4% YoY in April to $24.27 per hour, just shy of its peak in January, BLS data show.
+Candy manufacturers are trimming payrolls as wages and input costs reach new highs.

 Industry Revenue